jonathanbex/DiscordBot/README.md

 # Discord Bot

-BotApplication is the main file, rest are just prepped for webhooks.
+BotApplication is the main file application, domain is shared and DiscordBot is just prepped for webhook.

 This is a simple Discord bot implemented in C# using the Discord.Net library.